friedhar/conatomic/README.md

 # Conatomic - A Low Latency Concurrency Libary

-Conatomic is a WIP and should currently not be used in production.
+Conatomic currently is a WIP and should currently not be used in production.